DEEPBABIES/DEEPBABIES/README.md

 # Deep Babies
-This account and YouTube channel is dedicated to Deep Babies Family, the Mini-Foundation for Deep Babies
+This account and YouTube channel is dedicated to Deep Babies Family, the Mini-Foundation for Deep Babies like #Everyone Servers

 # What am I?
-- We are whales
+- We are whales!
 - I'm blue
-- I like uploading videos
+- I'd like uploading videos
 - Sweet!
 I'm pretty big!
+Go your way!